pywebio/PyWebIO/docs/index.rst

 - Use synchronization instead of callback-based method to get input
 - Non-declarative layout, simple and efficient
-- Less intrusive: old script code can be transformed into a Web service only by modifying the input and output logic
+- Less intrusive: old script code can be transformed into a Web service only by modifying the input and output operation
 - Support integration into existing web services, currently supports Flask, Django, Tornado, aiohttp framework
 - Support for ``asyncio`` and coroutine
 - Support data visualization with third-party libraries